 How many times have you heard this saying?
-We know it’s true but how you keep customers coming back hasn’t always been clear.
-We’ve taken a look at how the most successful e-commerce brands are increasing profits through retention with a new concept called hyper personalization.
+We know it’s true, but how you keep customers returning hasn’t always been clear.
+We’ve looked at how the most successful e-commerce brands are increasing profits through retention with a new concept called hyper-personalization.

 We all love the bartender that knows your order before you sit down.
-Hyper personalization is how e-commerce brands bring that feeling to customers every time they come to your store.
+Hyper-personalization is how eCommerce brands bring that feeling to customers whenever they come to your store.

-According to a Salesforce study, 51% of consumers expect that companies will anticipate their needs and make relevant product suggestions before they even make contact.
+According to a Salesforce study, 51% of consumers expect companies to anticipate their needs and make relevant product suggestions before they even contact them.

 How hyper-personalization works